-Third dates are fun, exciting and full of intrigue.
+Third dates are fun, exciting, and full of intrigue.
 You and your date are just getting to know each other and are building a rapport, and it’s the perfect opportunity for both of you to do something out of the ordinary.
-So rather than the same old dinner and a movie date routine, these 15 third date ideas will not only help you discover if you two really click, but will also encourage you to have fun in the process.
+So rather than the same old dinner and a movie date routine, these 19 third date ideas will not only help you discover if you two really click, but will also encourage you to have fun in the process.

 Go to a Museum

 If you’re looking for a date idea with an educational twist, visiting a museum is a great option.
-With so many different types of museums to choose from (contemporary art, natural history, air and space museums, for example), you and your partner will not only discover fun facts as you walk through the exhibits, but learn more about each other as well.
+With so many different types of museums to choose from (contemporary art, natural history, air and space museums, for example), you and your date will not only discover fun facts as you walk through the exhibits, but learn more about each other as well.
 Plus, most museums feature a gift shop and a cafe so you can browse for unique souvenirs and enjoy a coffee and pastry, all in one place.

-Go to a Sporting Event
+Attend a Sporting Event

-Head to a Wine Tasting
+Try a Wine Tasting